JPCLima/JPCLima/README.md

 ### Hi there 👋, I'm João Lima

 I'm a Senior Automation with experience in software development.
 My passion lies in developing scalable and efficient process automations using Python.
-I have good knowledge in various frameworks as Pandas, Selenium, Beautiful Soup, TensorFlow, Django, and other that allows me to develop reliable and roubust automation soluctions.
+I have good knowledge in various frameworks as pandas, numpy, scikit-learn, Beautiful Soup, TensorFlow, Django, and other that allows me to develop reliable and roubust automation soluctions.

-💻 I'm currently working on:
-* Studying and creating projects in NLP
-* Working on Django application

 ## Contact Me